 After you sign up for your exam, you will receive a Zoom invitation link to your USC email 24 hours before your exam with your terms.
-Please be available for 1 hour and make sure that you have your USC ID ready to show.
+Please be available for up to 90 minutes and make sure that you have your USC ID or passport ready to show.

 During the exam, make sure you sign in to your USC Zoom account, and not a personal Zoom account.
 You can ensure that you are signing in correctly by using this URL (usc.zoom.us).
 Once on this page, click “Sign in” which will direct you to sign in using your USC Net ID..

 While in the Zoom session, your testers will not be in the room when you join.
 So don’t worry if you don’t see them right away or if, instead of entering the room, you receive a dialog box that says “Waiting for the host to start this meeting” or “The host has another meeting in progress” (example screenshots are attached).
 All these scenarios are normal and expected.
 Please DO NOT leave the room.
 Your testers will join you as soon as they become available.
 This may take up to 45 minutes.
 Please wait in the meeting room until they arrive.
 For instance, if your scheduled time is 2pm, you will sign into the room at 2pm and then your testers will enter anytime between 2pm and 2:45pm.
 Once they enter, the exam will take roughly 15 minutes.